gmalim/attractmode_support/README.md

 Python program to analyze game controls:

-- Control data is saved in a formatted ASCII file
+- Control data is reformatted and saved in a formatted ASCII file: *AMcontrols.ini*
-- This allows game controls to be displayed in any Attract-Mode layout using the *file-format* module.
+- This allows game controls to be displayed in Attract-Mode.

 Requirements:

-- *controls.ini*, e.g. [*http://ledblinky.net/downloads/controls.ini.0.141.1.zip*](http://ledblinky.net/downloads/controls.ini.0.141.1.zip)
+- *controls.ini*, e.g. [http://ledblinky.net/downloads/controls.ini.0.141.1.zip](http://ledblinky.net/downloads/controls.ini.0.141.1.zip)

 <a name="title" />